TheRaytracers/freecad-povray-render/CONTRIBUTING.md

 ## The Goal of the Project

-The ExportToPovRay macro is intended to export as many solid CSG objects as possible from the FreeCAD Part workbench into a corresponding POV-Ray.
+This workbench is intended to export as many objects as possible from FreeCAD into a corresponding mathematical POV-Ray object.

-Convert scene description.
-The object tree with its Boolean operations in the POV-Ray file.
-The user should be able to modify the POV-Ray file so that the extensive possibilities of POV-Ray for a photorealistic display can be used (textures, light effects, etc.)
-The main principle is to keep the POV-Ray file as clear as possible, so that objects can be found quickly.
+The object tree with its boolean operations, pads, pockets, extrudes, arrays, etc. will be converted with the same structure in the POV-Ray file.
+The user should be able to modify the POV-Ray file so that the extensive possibilities of POV-Ray for a photorealistic display can be used (textures, light effects, etc.) For this, one of the main principle is to keep the POV-Ray file as clear as possible, so that objects can be found quickly.
-A second important principle is WYSIWYG (**W**hat **Y**ou **S**ee **I**s **W**hat **Y**ou **G**et).
-The render result of the respective view in FreeCAD Gui looks like this as possible (camera perspective, background, object colors...).

-Since a complete transfer of all FreeCAD construction possibilities would be too complex, the macro is initially limited to CSG objects - However, this limitation is clearly comprehensible for the user - either through a good documentation or in the program e.g. through colored selection of transferred objects in the object tree.
+Since a complete transfer of all FreeCAD construction possibilities would be too complex, the workbench was initially limited to CSG objects, but with time we supported more objects (including the most important features of PartDesign).

 ## Working on the code is not the only way to contribute